-- 6. Fill out the Create a new request condition fields as follows: - · Leave the Type menu set to Request. - In the Name field, type a human-readable name for the condition. - In the Apply if field, type the conditions that you want to apply to your origin server.
-For example, for hosts, you could type req.http.host ~ "www.example.com".
-Or, for content-type / URL, you could type req.url ~ ".(jpg|png|gif)(\$\\?)". - 7.
+- Leave the Type menu set to Request. - In the Name field, type a human-readable name for the condition. - In the Apply if field, type the conditions that you want to apply to your origin server.
+For example, for hosts, you could type reg.http.host "www.example.com".
+Or, for content-type / URL, you could type reg.url ~ ".(jpg|png|gif)(\$\\?)". - 7.
 Click the Save and apply to button.
 The new condition appears on the Origins page. - 8.
-Click the Activate button to deploy your configuration changes.
+Click the \\Activate\\ button to deploy your configuration changes.